Do you ever wonder what you’re here for?

 People from all across the country, who I wouldn’t have otherwise met.

-There are a few conferences coming up that I’m so super pumped to attend and find more of my people.
+One of my all-time favorite conferences is coming up, and I’m so super pumped to attend and find more of my people, which I’m happy to say really does happen each year.

 Come with me!!